carbon-language/carbon-lang/flang/documentation/Calls.md

 ### On entry:
 1. Shuffle `ENTRY` dummy arguments & jump to common entry point.
+1. Capture `CHARACTER` argument &/or assumed-length result length values.
 1. Complete `VALUE` copying if this step will not always be done by the caller (as I think it should be).
 1. Finalize &/or re-initialize `INTENT(OUT)` non-pointer
-   actual arguments (see below).
+   effective arguments (see below).
-1. For interoperable procedures called from C: compact discontiguous dummy argument values when necessary (`CONTIGUOUS` &/or explicit-shape/assumed-size arrays of assumed-length `CHARACTER`).
+1. For interoperable procedures called from C: compact discontiguous dummy argument values when necessary (`CONTIGUOUS` &/or explicit-shape/assumed-size arrays of assumed-length `CHARACTER(*)`).
 1. Optionally compact assumed-shape arguments for contiguity on one or more leading dimensions to improve SIMD vectorization, if not `TARGET` and not already sufficiently contiguous.